 With its successful launch, NASA’s InSight team now is focusing on the six-month voyage.
 During the cruise phase of the mission, engineers will check out the spacecraft’s subsystems and science instruments, making sure its solar arrays and antenna are oriented properly, tracking its trajectory and performing maneuvers to keep it on course.

 InSight is scheduled to land on the Red Planet around 3 p.m.
-EST Nov.
-26, where it will conduct science operations until Nov.
-24, 2020, which equates to one year and 40 days on Mars, or nearly two Earth years.
+EST on November 26, where it will conduct science operations until November 24, 2020, which equates to one year and 40 days on Mars, or nearly two Earth years.

 “Scientists have been dreaming about doing seismology on Mars for years.
 In my case, I had that dream 40 years ago as a graduate student, and now that shared dream has been lofted through the clouds and into reality,” said Bruce Banerdt, InSight principal investigator at JPL.